 The program focuses on a survey of best practices in sustainability in two European countries – Ireland and Portugal.
 Students will visit a wide variety of locations featuring sustainable practices in the production of energy, in industry, and in farming.
 Professor Deese will also take students to several leading universities in Ireland and Portugal to gain their perspectives on best practices in sustainability.
 Cultural excursions have also been included in the program.
 Students will visit multiple areas and cities within both Ireland and Portugal, including Dublin and Lisbon.

-The application window for Summer 2018 has closed.
+The application window for Summer 2019 will open soon!

 Sustainability Europe is open to students from all majors.
 It is an overseas class to be conducted in both Ireland and Portugal during Summer Session I. This class will cover topics including: renewable energy, water processing, sustainable building practices, government energy policy and the politics of environmentalism, and environmentalism as a social movement.
 Students will be required to complete a number of readings before leaving for Europe.
 They will attend daily lectures and educational tours while in Europe and be required to complete a final project upon their return to the United States.
 Further information is available here: https://www.anthonydeese.com/